66 Worked Examples: Internal Flows

 \[ Re_{d} = \frac{\varrho \ V_{\rm av} \, d }{\mu_w} = \frac{1.746 \times 9.95 \times 4.0/12.0}{7.4\times10^{-4}} = 7,825 \approx 8,000 \]

-so the flow in the pipe will be turbulent and we will need to refer to the Moody chart.
+This result means the pipe flow will be turbulent, so we must refer to the Moody chart to find the friction factor.
 The relative surface roughness is

 \[ \frac{\epsilon}{d} = \frac{0.002 }{4.0} = 0.0005 \]